The First District in My New York Series

 Share

-It starts with an idea.
-A feeling.
-A memory of New York's energy—the way light plays between buildings, how colors clash and harmonize in the urban chaos.
+It begins with a feeling.
+A memory of New York's energy—the way light flows between buildings, how colors clash and harmonize in the urban chaos, how cast-iron facades reflect in modern glass towers.

 For my New York Districts series, I wanted to capture that essence, but in my own way: abstract, geometric, and with a focus on color and composition rather than literal representation.
 This first work represents the creative energy and artistic diversity of a neighborhood known for its galleries, cast-iron architecture, and unique mix of art and commerce.